Hebrews 9:1-2

 There was a tabernacle - This phrase refers to the Tent of Meeting or Tent of the Testimony which and is synonymous in this context with the Sanctuary he has just mentioned.
 See the diagram above for the schematic of the Tabernacle and its "furniture".

-And see that you make them after the pattern for them, which was shown to you on the mountain. (quoted in Hebrews 8:5 - see note)
+And see that you make them after the pattern for them, which was shown to you on the mountain. (quoted He 8:5 - see note)

 Keeping in mind that he is contrasting the Old Covenant with the New Covenant, it is only natural that the Tabernacle be used in his argument rather than the Temple, because of the association of the Tabernacle (Tent of Meeting) with the giving of the Law (Old Covenant) at Mount Sinai.